mindaffect/pymindaffectBCI/docs/source/MessageSpec.md

    </td>
    <td>[1] of string
    </td>
-   <td>String with the new recogniser mode to enter.
+   <td>String with the new decoder mode to enter.
 One-of:
 <p>
  Calibration.supervised,  Calibration.unsupervised,
 <p>